How to Reset a Disabled iPad Using 3 Ways

 Why is My iPad Disabled

-Reset Disable iPad via Unlockit iPhone
+Reset a Disable iPad via iPad Unlocking Tool

 Step 1.
 Launch Unlockit iPhone

 Step 2.
-Choose Unlock Screen Passcode mode
+Choose Unlock Screen Passcode Option

 launch Unlockit iPhone

 Step 3.
-Put your device in Recovery mode
+Put Your Device in Recovery Mode

 iPhone 8 or later in recovery mode

 Step 4.
-Reset the device
+Reset Your iPad

 download is complete